tkellen/json-api/format/index.md

 }
 ```

-#### Updating a Resource's Attributes <a href="#crud-updating-resource-attributes" id="crud-updating-resource-attributes" class="headerlink"></a>
+#### Updating a Record's Attributes <a href="#crud-updating-record-attributes" id="crud-updating-record-attributes" class="headerlink"></a>

-Any or all of a resource's attributes **MAY** be included in the resource
+Any or all of a record's attributes **MAY** be included in the record object
-object included in a `PUT` request.
+included in a `PUT` request.

-If a request does not include all of the fields for a resource, the server
+If a request does not include all of the fields for a record, the server
 **MUST** interpret the missing fields as if they were included together with
 their current values.
 It **MUST NOT** interpret them as `null` values.

-> Note: Because the resources represented by JSON API have a list of known
+> Note: Because the records represented by JSON API have a list of known
 fields, the server *must* interpret the missing attributes in some way.
 Choosing to interpret them as `null` values would be just as arbitrary as
 choosing to interpret them as containing their current values, and the
-dominant real-world practice is to interpret such a request as a request for
+dominant real-world practice is to interpret such a request as a request
-a partial update.
+for a partial update.

 For example, the following `PUT` request is interpreted as a request to
 update only the `title` and `text` attributes of an article: